 - Application for Civic Service [fillable PDF]

-- Information for Members of the Planning Commission, Parklands Committee and Traffic Safety Committee
+- Information for Members of the Planning Commission, Parklands Committee, Traffic Safety Committee, and Finance Advisory Committee

 - Policy for Gifts to the City, City Employees and City Officials